 After each candidate delivers a five-minute opening statement, the audience will get five minutes to write their questions, which will be collected by members of the student senate.
-Fields and

 Each candidate will have up to 90 seconds to respond to the selected questions.
 The event will conclude with five-minute closing statements by Pignatelli and Laugenour.
 A coin toss will determine the order of opening and closing statements.

 The debate will be recorded for presentation on CTSB's public-access channel for Time Warner Cable subscribers.
 It can also be viewed live online through the school's stream, http://www.ustream.tv/channel/monument-tv.

 Prior to the 7 p.m. debate, the candidates will be interviewed by students from the Maroon Tribune and Monument Mountain Tele vision, which is shown on public access TV for Time Warner Cable subscribers.
 Reporters from area media also will be allowed to ask questions, according to Young's announcement.